-For a ‘snapshot’ of the unique Rivermont experience please click on the photo above.
+For a ‘snapshot’ of the 2019 Year 7 Sydney / Canberra Trip please click on the photo above.

 As soon as you wander through the ANZAC Grove trees along the path, you begin to recognise that there is something uniquely special about the Rivermont Year 7 Centre and surrounding property, with its immersion amidst our stunning natural environment.
 This ‘Rivermont’ nature based educational experience is steeped in a rich culture of community, sustainability and is quite unlike anything else.
 When entering the nurturing ambience of our distinctive classroom, you can appreciate the once in a lifetime opportunity that students have to participate in something so special, something so potentially life changing.